jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-01.md

 ---
 title: "Whaterver is Doubtful is False"
-heading: Articles 1-
+heading: Articles 1-8
 weight: 12
 description: "To seek truth, it is necessary once in life to doubt all things as far as possible."
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes
-image: "/covers/philos.png"
+image: "/covers/philos.jpg"
 icon: "/icons/descartes.png"
-aliases:
+# aliases:
-  /research/descartes/philosophy/part-1/section-01
+#   /research/descartes/philosophy/part-1/section-01
 ---

-### {{< s v="1">}} To seek truth, it is necessary once in life to doubt all things as far as possible.
+#### 1. To seek truth, it is necessary once in life to doubt all things as far as possible.

 We were children once.
 - We formed various judgments regarding the objects presented to our senses when our reason was not yet developed.